Getting to know Weatherhead High School

 At Weatherhead we take great pride in the support available.
 Each student is allocated to a Form and wherever possible the Form Tutor will remain with the students for five years until the end of Year 11.

 We celebrate positive relationships and students are rewarded for their effort and commitment through our excellent rewards system.
 We are a caring and supportive community in which everyone is valued and respected.
 We foster students’ self-esteem and self-confidence so as to provide the best possible chance of a mature, informed and healthy life.
-The Student Services Team has Learning Mentors, a Well-being Co-ordinator, Attendance Officers, an Education Social Worker and other professionals all dedicated to providing the best for Weatherhead students.
+The Student Services Team has Pastoral and Academic Support Workers, a Mental Health lead, Attendance Officers, an Education Social Worker and other professionals all dedicated to providing the best for Weatherhead students.
 The quality of our work in supporting students has been recognised by OFSTED and by the numerous awards of excellence presented to the school.